MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/remote.md

 set "My Remote Control" to auto
 ```

-## "Auto" Property
-* Primitive Type: Bool
-* Keywords: ```auto, autopilot```

-Gets/Sets whether autopilot is enabled.
-When enabled, Autopilot will begin navigating to its specified waypoint(s) according to it's flight mode.
+This is the default boolean property, so you can also use the following:

 ```
+#Turn on Autopilot
+turn on "My Remote Control"
+start "My Remote Control"
+resume "My Remote Control"
+tell "My Remote Control" to begin

+#Turn off Autopilot
+turn off "My Remote Control"
-if "My Remote Control" is on autopilot
+stop "My Remote Control"
-  Print "Ship is driving itself"

-turn on "My Remote Control" autopilot set "My Remote Control" to auto
+tell "My Remote Control" to stop halt "My Remote Control"
 ```

 ## "Run" Property